mattermost/mattermost/doc/install/Amazon-Elastic-Beanstalk.md

 ## AWS Elastic Beanstalk Setup (Docker)
-These instructions will guide you through the process of setting up Mattermost for product evaluation using an EBS Docker single-container application using [Dockerrun.aws.zip](https://github.com/mattermost/platform/raw/master/docker/1.1/Dockerrun.aws.zip).
+These instructions will guide you through the process of setting up Mattermost for product evaluation using an EBS Docker single-container application using [Dockerrun.aws.zip][Dockerrun.aws].

 1. From your [AWS console]( https://console.aws.amazon.com/console/home) select **Elastic Beanstalk** under the Compute section.
 2. Select **Create New Application** from the top right.